tdutel/Cercle2/README.md

 ## Introduction <a name="introduction"></a>

 Cercle2 contain 3 projects : Push_swap, so_long and Pipex.
 All these projects are individual.
+- So_long was a choice project with FDF and Fractol.
+- Pipex was a choice project with Minitalk.

 ## Push_swap <a name="pushswap"></a>